 Six meteorological stations are located on land in the watershed surrounding Lake Tahoe.
 The data collected from these stations have multiple uses.
 UC Davis researchers are investigating lake circulation, clarity loss, and other environmental changes.
-Too many nutrients in the water were once thought to be a problem, but in the past few years we started finding that fine sediment has a larger effect on clarity.
-The satellite data enable TERC scientists to see temperature changes across the entire lake, making it possible to understand lake circulation and its effect on the transport of fine particles.
+Geoff Schladow, who has been studying Lake Tahoe for more than a decade, notes that, "Too many nutrients in the water were once thought to be a problem, but in the past few years we started finding that fine sediment has a larger effect on clarity."
+The satellite data enable Schladow and his colleagues to see temperature changes across the entire lake, making it possible to understand lake circulation and its effect on the transport of fine particles.
 Data from the buoy stations and satellites will enable graduate students and researchers to study the physical processes that contribute to Lake Tahoe's unique clarity and build computer models to categorize and understand these processes.